HomeAncient History

 Themis with scales, bas-relief plaster cast depicting the Goddess of Justice

 The Titan goddess Themis represented natural and moral order and law.
-She became the second wife of Zeus, helped him hold power over the other gods and all the earth.
+She became the second wife of Zeus and helped him hold power over the other gods and all the earth.
 She created the divine laws that even superseded the authority of the gods themselves.
-She manifested in multiple different forms, and mothered the Fates and the Hours.
+She manifested in multiple different forms and mothered the Fates and the Hours.
 Themis was the main Titan goddess of the oracle at Delphi, but she was so fond of Apollo that she eventually offered the Oracle to him.

 11. Cronus: Titan Ruler of the Universe